AnastasiaTECHWRITER/create-and-deploy-image/README.md

 **For Linux:**
 1. Make sure you meet the [installation requirements](https://docs.docker.com/desktop/install/linux-install/#system-requirements).
-2. Download the distributive and follow the installation prompts depending on your Linux distribution:
+2. Download the distributive and follow the installation prompts, depending on your Linux distribution:
  - [Debian](https://docs.docker.com/desktop/install/debian/)
  - [Fedora](https://docs.docker.com/desktop/install/fedora/)
  - [Ubunty](https://docs.docker.com/desktop/install/ubuntu/)
  - [Arch](https://docs.docker.com/desktop/install/archlinux/)

-## 2. Create catalogues
+## 2. Create catalogs
-Create the directories where the application code, Docker resources and the Dockerfile will be located.
-You can keep all reources in the root directory, however, the example shows the structure with a dedicated subdir for each resource:
+Create the directories where the ExampleApp code, Docker resources and the Dockerfile will be located.
+You can keep all resources in the root directory, however, the example shows the structure with a dedicated subdirectory for each resource:
+Run the ```mkdir``` command:

 ```
 mkdir quickstart_docker
 mkdir quickstart_docker/application